hmrc/sm2/README.md

 ## Installing Service Manager

 ### Installing From Binary
 The simplest way to install sm2 is by utilising the `install.sh` script.

+First, make sure you have configured your workspace by following the [setup](USERGUIDE.md#setup) guidance.

-Run the following in your terminal:
+Then, run the following command in your terminal:

 ```shell
 bash <(curl -fksSL https://raw.githubusercontent.com/hmrc/sm2/main/install.sh)
 ```